 Especially now, when we may feel somewhat ‘confined’, it is important to make space to breathe.

 Having helped several dozens of people with the interior design of their homes, I have seen my fair share of homes.
 I would say that about 75% of homes have too much clutter.

 This is why I often recommend to my clients to declutter their home, so that we have a clear picture as to what they have and how much storage they actually need.
 Some people like to do this on their own, others prefer to get help from a professional home organiser.
 Personally, I really like the MarieKondo method, because it is efficient and effective.
-Michelle of Simply Serene wrote a blog post called QuaranTidy your closet to help you get started with your decluttering during the quarantine and beyond.
+Michelle of Simply Serene writes a blog with lots of tips to help you get started with your decluttering during the quarantine and beyond.

 Easy interior design ideas and tips

 1) Add fresh flowers and plants